chris-j-akers/i8080-javascript/README.md

 ## 2. Copy `core` files to source directory

-The `core` 8080 source files from the repo copied over to the same directory as the `index.html` file created above.
+The `core` 8080 source files from the repo need to be copied to the same directory as the `index.html` file created above.

   ```shell
   ~/Source/i8080-tutorial via ⬢ v16.14.2